How to Help Turtles

 Eastern painted turtle found crossing the road.

-If you find a turtle who is in the road or looks like they are about to cross, helping them across the street can save their life.
+If you find a turtle that is in the road or on the side about to cross, helping them get across the street in the direction they are headed can save their life.

 It is critical to the long-term survival of our native turtle species that individuals never be taken from the wild.
-If you think a turtle needs help, call a licensed wildlife rehabilitator right away.
+If you think a turtle needs help, please call a licensed wildlife rehabilitator right away.

 Painted turtle during release.
 Photo by Johnny Herrick.